-Far North Queensland (or FNQ as it is affectionately known by locals) is one of the best vacation spots for families.
+Far North Queensland is one of the best Australia vacation spots for families.
 I am constantly surprised by how many Australians tell me that they have never been here – are they crazy?
 It is such a beautiful part of the world to have on your doorstep, and Port Douglas with its stunning beaches, incredible rainforest and Great Barrier Reef is the jewel in its crown.

-Port Douglas is just an hour’s driver from Cairns International Airport via a spectacular coastal road and is an excellent choice for a family holiday.
-Not only does it have the fabulous Four Mile Beach for hours of sandcastle building fun, but it also boasts easy access to both the Great Barrier Reef and the rainforest, and several family-friendly visitor attractions to keep the kids entertained all holiday.
+Not only does Port Douglas have the fabulous Four Mile Beach for hours of sandcastle building fun, but it also boasts easy access to both the Great Barrier Reef and the rainforest, and there are so many family-friendly Port Douglas attractions to keep the kids entertained all holiday.

 Great Barrier Reef Tour

 One of the most popular Port Douglas activities is a day out on the Great Barrier Reef.
 One of the Seven Natural Wonders of the World, diving or snorkeling on the Great Barrier Reef is one of the big draws of Port Douglas tourism.

 Quicksilver Cruises is a great option for if you are visiting Port Douglas with children.
 Their Outer Barrier Reef cruise transports you quickly (in 90 minutes) via giant catamaran to a floating platform at Agincourt reef.
 Here you can snorkel to your heart’s content, or if your children are too young to snorkel, there is an underwater observatory to view the fish feeding, and semi-submersible submarines for a real underwater adventure.